htanama/3drenderer/README.md

 Older GCC (pre-9)	Often allowed it silently (undefined behavior) GCC 9+ and later	Strictly enforces ODR → linker errors

-If you are using GCC 13 and still having issue with the linker please apply the soulution below on the `display.h` file
+If you are using GCC 13 and still having issue with the linker please apply the solution below on the `display.h` file

 ```c